Anchor uses Apache Maven as a build automation tool.

 There exists a private local maven repository (

-$HOME/.m2/ sub-directory in your home-directory) where artifacts may be stored, before being synchronized with the main server.
+$HOME/.m2/ sub-directory in your home-directory) where artifacts may be stored, before being synchronized with the main repository server for packages.

 pom.xmlspecifies build-related settings.